 - Add the ground paste and mix well.
 Add the cooked broccoli florets, peas, salt and about 1/4 cup water or to the consistency you prefer and let it cook over low flame for 4-5 minutes for all masala paste and the aroma to mix with the vegetables.

-- Take off fire, garnish with coriander leaves if preferred.
+- Take off fire, garnish with coriander leaves if preferred and serve hot with chappathis or rice as a side dish.

 Leave a Reply